Pseudo-Kaposi Sarcoma (Acroangiodermatitis)

 In early lesions, a proliferation of capillaries exists deeper in the dermis; the papillary dermis is also affected later on.
 The neovascularization is accompanied by fibrosis with spindle cells, extravasation of red blood cells, and deposition of hemosiderin.
 Venules and deeper vertical small veins can also become tortuous and hypertrophic.
 A few interspersed inflammatory cells and eosinophils may be noted.
 A mixed perivascular infiltrate is sometimes present.
 An edematous matrix typically separates the capillary proliferations.
 Acroangiodermatitis is usually associated with minimal epidermal changes.

-Immunohistochemically, the proliferative fibroblastlike spindle cells around the vessels are positive for antifactor XIIIa antibody.
-Immunostaining for the CD34 antigen demonstrated a strong labeling of endothelial cells of hyperplastic vessels in acroangiodermatitis.[14]
+On immunohistochemistry, the proliferative fibroblastlike spindle cells around the vessels are positive for antibody to factor XIIIa.
+Immunostaining for the CD34 antigen demonstrated a strong labeling of endothelial cells of hyperplastic vessels in acroangiodermatitis.[10]

 Note the images below.